Okanjo/okanjo-docs/docs/Checkout.md

 :   `Invalid shipping address.` Occurs when one or more of the shipping fields were missing or invalid.
 :   `Invalid address - city, state, zip mismatch.` Occurs when PayPal failed to validate the given shipping address.
 :   `Invalid field: {field}` Occurs when the given field was not valid.
+:   `Quoted shipping address does not match given shipping address.` Occurs when the shipping address given differs from what was used to quote a shipping rate.
 **401 Unauthorized**
 :   `Login required.` Occurs when the user attempted to checkout without a valid account.
 **409 Conflict**